 4. Collect Your Important Documents

-As an Vanlifer or permanent mover, one of the most crucial steps to claiming residency in South Dakota is to compile your important documents.
+As an Vanlifer or Rv’er, one of the most crucial steps to claiming residency in South Dakota is to gather your important documents.
 You’ll need your driver’s license, registration, proof of insurance, and your vehicle’s title & registration.

 Besides these, you’ll have to present a certified copy of your birth certificate, a permanent resident card or certificate of naturalization (if applicable), a passport, employment authorization documents, or an unexpired U.S. visa.